torvalds/linux/Documentation/virt/kvm/api.rst

-The KVM_S390_MEMOP_F_CHECK_ONLY flag can be set to check whether the corresponding memory access would cause an access exception; however, no actual access to the data in memory at the destination is performed.
+The KVM_S390_MEMOP_F_CHECK_ONLY flag can be set to check whether the corresponding memory access would cause an access exception; however, anal actual access to the data in memory at the destination is performed.
 In this case, "buf" is unused and can be NULL.

 In case an access exception occurred during the access (or would occur